KippAD/george-orwell-pub/README.md

 - **Booking Capacity** - A persistent bug was that a new booking would be rejected if it was within 2 of the capacity.
 This meant that there were always two spaces free in an events that could not be taken up.
 It was eventually resolved with the correct query.

 - **Leaked SMTP** - When creating the automatic contact form, the email app password and username were accidentally included in a commit.
-The email was flooded with scam messages and dodgy emails, so was replaced with a new email to resolve the issue.
+The email was flooded with scam messages and dodgy emails so was replaced with a new email to resolve the issue.

 ### Unresolved

-- **User Booking Update** - Users can access another user's booking by the URL - this bug was unfortunately found too late in deployment to resolve before the project was due to be submitted.
+- **User Booking Update** - Users can access another user's booking if they have the URL - this bug was unfortunately found too late in deployment to resolve before the project was due to be submitted.

 - **User Reset Password** - Users cannot request an email to reset their password because AWS Simple Email Service requires that every recipient be activated via an email link.
 This can be resolved by applying to move out of sandbox mode in AWS - if accepted, the code to redirect password resets to email is included in the contact form.

+---

 ## **Technologies**
 The George Orwell Pub was built with the following technologies: